Gygarte/squiffy/README.md

 ### Setting a State

 A **State** keeps data that are used by the callback functions.
-You can add specific configuration in the **State** from the app initialization and from the callback functions.
+Using this you can pass informations to and from the callback funtions.

 The **State** is configured to be saved whenewer the app is quitting or an error is triggered.
-So, any configurations passed to the **State** should implement a saving mechanism.
+So, any information passed to the **State** should implement a saving mechanism.
+If there is a reason for which an object within the **State** should not be saved, pass it's name to the *save_except* attribute during class initialization, or implement a *save_except:bool* attribute within the object itself.

+No builtin objects are save excepted by default.
+So if you need to pass an builtin object through the **State**, make sure to pass it's name to the *save_except*.

 Let's assume:
 ```python